SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 ## Standard for a minimum IaaS Layer Software version

-If a maintained[^1] version of OpenStack is used as implementation for IaaS Layer software, security patches noted in OSSNs and OSSAs MUST be integrated within a reasonable timeframe.
+If a deployment is affected by a security issue and a maintained[^1] version of OpenStack is used as implementation for IaaS Layer software, security patches noted in OSSNs and OSSAs MUST be integrated within a reasonable timeframe.
-Otherwise the CSP MUST implement security bug fixes themself within a reasonable timeframe.
+Otherwise the CSP MUST implement security bug fixes themself within a reasonable timeframe, when the deplyoment is affected by a security issue.

 In both cases proof of the update MUST be send to the OSBA, so that the compliance will not be revoked.